-A hobby turned into a 50+ year, three generation business when Edward A. Neal, a teacher and Superintendent of Consolidated School District No. 4, purchased a used Chandler and Price handfed press in the late 1940’s and installed it in the dining room of his home.
+A hobby turned into a 60+ year, three generational business when Edward A. Neal, a teacher and Superintendent of Consolidated School District No. 4, purchased a used Chandler and Price handfed press in the late 1940’s and installed it in the dining room of his home.

 During the next several years he and his wife, Alice, learned to operate the press, at first as a hobby, and later as a home business, that they called Neal Publishing House.
 In 1954 they purchased a Heidelberg “windmill” press and moved their shop to the basement of their home.
 Ed and Alice’s son, Mike, started learning the printing business while he was in junior high, first by “dropping” the handcast type, and later learning to operate both the handfed press and the Heidelberg.
 In 1960, James Settle moved his hot lead Linotype machine into the basement shop, expanding their capabilities.